-DEPARTMENT NAME: REDEVELOPMENT AGENCY
+DEPARTMENT NAME: Redevelopment Agency

-Statement of goals and objectives for the next year, program statistics, and other descriptive information:
+Statement of goals and objectives for the next year, program statistics and other descriptive information:

-GOALS AND OBJECTIVES FOR FY 2018-2019
+GOALS AND OBJECTIVES FOR FY 2019-2020

-- Continue to evaluate development opportunities for the 550 Burnside Avenue and 590 Burnside Avenue (Daley Court) redevelopment sites and initiate a new request for proposals for both sites and select a tentative developer for each site. - Continue to work with the property owner to complete the development on the one remaining site on area III/tract A (Main and Governor Streets). - Begin demolition of Daley Court with Department of Economic and Community Development (DECD) grant funding. - Implement ideas from the adopted Plan of Conservation and Development.
+- Continue to evaluate development opportunities for the 550 Burnside Avenue and 590 Burnside Avenue (Daley Court) redevelopment sites and initiate a new request for proposals for both sites and select a tentative developer for each site. - Continue to work with the property owner to complete the development on the one remaining site on area III/tract A (Main and Governor Streets). - Implement ideas from the adopted Plan of Conservation and Development. - Partner with the Economic Development Commission, as appropriate.